Variants

-In this tutorial, we will show you how to use variants in order to build a pixi package against different versions of a dependency.
+In this tutorial, we will show you how to use variants in order to build a Pixi package against different versions of a dependency.
 Some might call this functionality, build matrix, build configurations or parameterized builds, in the conda ecosystem this is referred to as a variant.

 Warning

-is a preview feature, and will change until it is stabilized.
+pixi-build is a preview feature, and will change until it is stabilized.

 Please keep that in mind when you use it for your projects.

-Why is this useful?#
+Why is This Useful?#

-When we depend on a pixi package, the dependency versions of the package itself are already set.
+When we depend on a Pixi package, the dependency versions of the package itself are already set.

-package we built depended on Python 3.12.
+For example, in the C++ tutorial the cpp_math package we built depended on Python 3.12.

 By using variants, we can add a set of allowed versions for a specific dependency.